How to watch The Bachelorette

 - Wednesdays, 2-hour episodes (sometimes): Historically, Wednesdays are when the end-of-season reunion show will air.
 Well, that or if a sporting event gets in the way of a Tuesday or Monday episode.

-Following along on Twitter is really easy since everyone in Bachelor nation uses the hashtag #TheBachelorette.
-Throughout the season more will likely pop up, and when we get a villain, their name will be everywhere (and a hashtag of some sort).
+Following along with other viewers on Twitter is really easy since everyone in Bachelor Nation uses the hashtag #TheBachelorette.
+Throughout the season more will likely pop up, and when we get a villainous contestant, their name will be everywhere (and a hashtag of some sort).

 How to get invested in Bachelorette

 I've been watching *all things* Bachelor Nation for six years now.
 My sister got me hooked in college, and to be honest, I don't regret a moment of it.
-Now that I'm (nearly) an adult, I have a very serious routine that I'm willing to share so you, too, can watch Becca Kufrin fall in love.
+Now that I'm (nearly) an adult, I have a very serious routine that I'm willing to share so you, too, can watch Becca Kufrin fall in love with your squad.

 Step 1: Forget to set your Bachelorette fantasy lineup.
 Then tell your group chat (aptly named TEAM BECCA ?) that it's fine because you won the first year, so you don't have to prove your skills anymore.

-Note: This piece was originally published May 26 and will be updated throughout the season.